mburtless/gloo-mesh/docs/content/guides/meshctl_plugins.md

 Gloo Mesh Enterprise is required for this feature.
 {{% /notice %}}

-In this guide we will walk you through how to get up and running with meshctl plugins.
-Meshctl plugins extend the core features of meshctl for advanced Gloo Mesh Enterprise use cases such as building and deploying [Wasm filters]({{% versioned_link_path fromRoot="/guides/wasm_extension" %}}) to Istio workloads and fetching access logs from services in your mesh.
+In this guide we will walk you through how to get up and running with `meshctl` plugins.
+The `meshctl` plugins extend the core features of `meshctl` for advanced Gloo Mesh Enterprise use cases such as building and deploying [Wasm filters]({{% versioned_link_path fromRoot="/guides/wasm_extension" %}}) to Istio workloads and fetching access logs from services in your mesh.
 To utilize these plugins, we will follow these steps:

-1. Initialize the meshctl plugin manager
+1. Initialize the `meshctl` plugin manager
 1. Search for available plugins
-1. Install the meshctl-wasm plugin
+1. Install the `meshctl-wasm` plugin
-1. Upgrade and uninstall the meshctl-wasm plugin (optional)
+1. Upgrade and uninstall the `meshctl-wasm` plugin (optional)

 ## Before you begin

-All you need to get started is meshctl 1.0.0 or greater.
-If you haven't already, you can install or upgrade meshctl with the following:
+All you need to get started is `meshctl` 1.0.0 or greater.
+If you haven't already, you can [install or upgrade `meshctl`]({{< versioned_link_path fromRoot="/setup/installation/meshctl_cli_install/" >}}) with the following:

 ```shell
 curl -sL http://run.solo.io/meshctl/install | sh -